BrandAfrik/brandafrik-website/README.md

 # Brand Afrik Website
 This is the official Brand Afrik Site.
 From time to time it will be updated.

-# How to get the prject running
+# How to get the project running
 (Use an Apache Server: wamp, xampp, etc)
 1. Clone the project.
 2. Copy project into htdocs folder.